dungttvms/chodatgialai.com-be/README.md

 - [x] As a user, I can see All Posts and All Blogs
 - [x] As a user, I can use ChatBot and call to Hotline Phone Number
-- [x] As a user, I can see the view of this website
+- [x] As a user, I can see the viewers counter of this website
 - [x] As a user, I can read about introduce, regulation and address of ChodatTayNguyen.com

 ## User Login